Government procurement: Burkina Faso

 Burkina Faso's Autorite de Regulation de la Commande Publique (ARCOP), established in July 2008, is the regulatory oversight body which ensures fairness in government procurement processes.
 Its role is to monitor the execution of all government contracts and it may impose sanctions, initiate lawsuits, and publish the names of fraudulent or delinquent businesses.

 Decree N° 2003-269/PRES/PM/MEF of May 2003 on the general regulations governing public procurement instituted a new public contracts code which extended the scope of public contracting and provided for improvements in transparency in procurement procedures.
 Appeals from bidders regarding the contract award process are heard by a Standing Committee on the Amicable Settlement of Disputes (CRAL).

 The US Department of State has noted that Burkina Faso did not as of 2018 operate a "forced localization" policy and did not impose any "offset" requirements (i.e. stipulations which require that foreign suppliers invest in local production or service facilities in order to be awarded a contract).

 Canada

-Public procurement in Canada is regulated on various governmental levels (federal, provincial, municipal).
-Most federal procurement is organized by the Public Services and Procurement Canada (PSPC) agency and is governed by their Code of Conduct of Procurement in combination with principles laid out in the Federal Accountability Act and in the Financial Administration Act.
+Public procurement in Canada is regulated on various governmental levels (federal, provincial, and municipal).
+Most federal procurement is organized by the Public Services and Procurement Canada (PSPC) agency and is governed by a Code of Conduct of Procurement introduced in 2006, in combination with principles laid out in the Federal Accountability Act and in the Financial Administration Act.
 Public procurement is guided by the principles of fairness, transparency, openness, and non-discrimination and complies with all international agreements that Canada is a member of (WTO Government Procurement Agreement [GPA], NAFTA, CETA, and various bilateral FTAs).
-Foreign suppliers from member nations to these agreements can bid on Canadian government procurements and are treated the same as domestic suppliers.
+Foreign suppliers from member nations of these agreements can bid on Canadian government procurements and are treated the same as domestic suppliers.

 The principal statutory provisions regulating government procurement are: